-This week I was reading that Johnny Depp does not watch his own movies and although quite a few people seemed surprised by this revelation I-as a fellow artist-am not.
+This week I read that Johnny Depp does not watch his own movies.
+Although quite a few people seemed surprised by this revelation I, as a fellow artist, am not.
 In fact, I always avoid watching videos of myself dancing whenever possible.
 This sounds a little strange, right?
-Performers who can\’t stand to watch themselves.
-(Next, we\’ll find out the owner of Krispy Kreme hates donuts and that Beyonce never listens to her own music.)
+Performers who can’t stand to watch themselves.
+Next, we’ll find out that the owner of Krispy Kreme hates donuts and that Beyonce never listens to her own music.

 I will, however, admit that video is a great tool for improving rehearsals.
-I will watch rehearsals if there is something to be learned and I definitely encourage other dancers to do the same.
-But don\’t feel like you\’re odd if the very thought of watching your own performances makes you less than excited, you\’re definitely not alone.
+I watch rehearsals if there is something to be learned and I definitely encourage other dancers to do the same.
+But don’t feel like you’re odd if the very thought of watching your own performances makes you less than excited.
+You’re definitely not alone.